warsztatroch-droid/warmlink-ha/README.md

 Make sure you're using credentials from the Warmlink app (not Aqua Temp).
 Warmlink requires `appId: 16`.

-### Shared Devices Not Visible
+### Entities Not Showing Values

-If someone shared a device with you through the Warmlink app, the integration will automatically fetch it using the `getAuthDeviceList` API.
-Shared devices are marked with 👥 icon during setup.
+Some entities only appear if your heat pump model supports them.
+The integration creates entities for all available parameters.

 ## Credits

 - Based on research from [aquatemp integration](https://github.com/radical-squared/aquatemp)
-- Modbus register mapping from Kaisai/Phinx documentation
+- Modbus register mapping from Kaisai/Phinx documentation (635 parameters)

 ## License